MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 Security Development Lifecycle (SDL) best practices and associated tools can be used by IHVs and OEMs to improve the security of their products.
 For more information see [SDL recommendations for OEMs](https://msdn.microsoft.com/windows/hardware/drivers/bringup/security-overview#sdl).

 ## <span id="DriverSecurityCodePractices"></span><span id="driversecuritycodepractices"></span><span id="DRIVERSECURITYCODEPRACTICES"></span>Driver security code practices

+**Security checklist item \#4:** *Review your code and remove any known code vulnerabilities.*

 The core activity of creating secure drivers is identifying areas in the code that need to be changed to avoid known software vulnerabilities.
 Many of these known software vulnerabilities deal with keeping strict track of the use of memory to avoid issues with others overwriting or otherwise comprising the memory locations that your driver uses.

+**Code review**

+Seek out knowledgeable code review to look for issues, that you may have missed.
+A second set of eyes will often see issues that you may have missed.

-The [Code Validation Tools](#codevalidationtools) section of this topics describes tools that can be used to help locate known software vulnerabilities.
+The [Code Validation Tools](#codevalidationtools) section of this topics describes software tools that can be used to help locate known software vulnerabilities.

-**Security checklist item \#4:** *Review your code and remove any known code vulnerabilities.*

 **Memory buffers**